rexcfnghk/sample-ecommerce/README.md

 ## Limitations

+1. The rows in the [Product] table are assumed to be immutable, i.e. Changes to products after users made an order are not propagated.
-1. The secret store used is only for development purpose.
+2. The secret store used is only for development purpose.
 A more robust key vault should be used in production scenarios.
-2. The LocalDB used is only for development purpose.
+3. The LocalDB used is only for development purpose.
 A proper version of Microsoft SQL Server should be used in production scenarios.
-3. The signing key used to sign the JWTs could be rotated by using a JSON Web Key Set (JWKS) to mitigate exposed keys being abused to sign new tokens.
+4. The signing key used to sign the JWTs could be rotated by using a JSON Web Key Set (JWKS) to mitigate exposed keys being abused to sign new tokens.
-4. The JWT generated is currently only signed but not encrypted.
+5. The JWT generated is currently only signed but not encrypted.
 Depending on the security requirements this might have to be changed to a JWE.
-5. The JWT authentication is currently configured to not validate the `issuer` nor the `audience`.
+6. The JWT authentication is currently configured to not validate the `issuer` nor the `audience`.
 This might be vulnerable to a [forwarding attack](https://learn.microsoft.com/en-us/dotnet/api/microsoft.identitymodel.tokens.tokenvalidationparameters.validateissuer?view=msal-web-dotnet-latest).